African Americans in New York City: Under Dutch and British rule

-After abolition
+Abolition and 19th century life

+The African Grove theater opened in 1821, featuring a heavily Shakespeare repertory and all-Black casts for largely Black audiences.
+Founded by William Alexander Brown, a ship steward and free Black man, it is widely considered the first Black theatre in the United States.
+In 2022, NYU's Tisch School of the Arts named their theater space — which is located at the same place as the original — The African Grove Theatre.

+Seneca Village, a settlement founded by free Black Americans, was established in 1825.
+As many as 225 residents lived in the village, which also had multiple churches, schools, and cemeteries.
+In 1857, the community was destroyed to make room for Central Park.
+Emancipated African Americans established communities in Sandy Ground on Staten Island, and Weeksville in Brooklyn.
+The city was a nerve center for the abolitionist movement in the United States.

-Following the final abolition of slavery in New York in 1827, New York City emerged as one of the largest pre-Civil War metropolitan concentrations of free African-Americans, and many institutions were established to advance the community in the antebellum period.
+Following the full abolition of slavery in New York in 1827, New York City emerged as one of the largest pre-Civil War metropolitan concentrations of free African-Americans, and many institutions were established to advance the community.
 It was the site of the first African-American periodical journal Freedom's Journal, which lasted for two years and renamed The Rights of All for a third year before fading to obsolescence; the newspaper served as both a powerful voice for the abolition lobby in the United States as well as a voice of information for the African population of New York City and other metropolitan areas.
 The African Dorcas Association was also established to provide educational and clothing aid to Black youth in the city.
-"As late as 1869, a majority of the state's voters cast ballots in favor of retaining property qualifications that kept New York's polls closed to many blacks.
-African American men did not obtain equal voting rights in New York until the ratification of the Fifteenth Amendment in 1870."

-Emancipated African Americans established communities in the New York City area, including Seneca Village in what is now Central Park of Manhattan and Sandy Ground on Staten Island, and Weeksville in Brooklyn.
-These communities were among the earliest.
-The city was a nerve center for the abolitionist movement in the United States.
+In 1850, the American League of Colored Laborers, the first Black labor union in the United States, was established in New York City.